uts-ios-dev/uts-ios-2019-project3-group-180/README.md

 ## Description

-Learn piano, is a keyboard app for musicians who are away from home and want to conveniently test a melody that they have thought of.
+Mumix, is a keyboard app for musicians who are away from home and want to conveniently test a melody that they have thought of.

 ### Keyboard Scene